What is a firmer chisel?

-Another unusual term that has carried over from the C19th is ‘registered firmer’.
-A clue to there intended use is that they are often only offered handled – whereas other chisels are sold without handles so the user can add a handle of their preferred shape.
+Another unusual term that has carried over from the C19th is registered firmer.
+A clue to their intended use is that they are generally only offered with a handle already attached, whereas other chisels are sold without handles so the user can add a one of their preferred shape.
 The reason appears to be that the handles for the registered chisels have been specially strengthened by the use of 2 ferrules:

 So there you have it a “registered” chisel is a stout firmer chisel with an extra hoop that prevents splitting when struck with a metal hammer and with the optional addition of a shock absorbing leather washer.
 All these adaptions were intended to make it stand up to heavy work.

 Why call them “registered”?
-I’m afraid I have not been able to find out – one commonly offered explanation is that it refers to a registered design patent taken out to cover this style, but I have not been able to substantiate that.
+I’m afraid I have not been able to find out.
+A commonly offered explanation is that it refers to a registered design patent taken out to cover this style, but I have not been able to substantiate that.

 Paring chisels are long and thin:

 As their name suggests these chisels are used for paring and, as Moxon explains, should not be struck with a mallet.

 Although this is not obvious from the (presumably not to scale) illustration in Moxon’s book we can guess that the C17th versions must have been longer than average because of how he describes them being pushed with the shoulder, a process that would be rather awkward with a standard chisel.
 It is also convenient for fine work since, with a longer chisel, you can ‘sight’ down the length of the chisel and carefully control the cut.

-The additional length also helps ‘steer’ the chisel giving more control for finer work, while their thin profile allows the blade to flex so that the depth of the cut can be obtained by pushing down on the blade or using the handle as a lever to control pressure at the cutting edge.
+The additional length also helps ‘steer’ the chisel giving more control for finer work, while their thin profile allows the blade to flex so that the depth of the cut can be adjusted by pushing down on the blade or using the handle as a lever to control pressure at the cutting edge.

 From the 2nd half of the C19th they were available with parallel or bevel edges, with the latter being more expensive.